 BBCC offers a two-year Professional/Technical program in aviation for students who wish to prepare for a career as a professional pilot (helicopter) and not transfer to a four-year college.
-Students are required to take all the courses listed below plus any electives necessary to meet quarterly and program credit totals.
+All Flight Training classes are offered through Inland Helicopter's Part 141 certificate Students are required to take all the courses listed below plus any electives necessary to meet quarterly and program credit totals.
 See page 29 for substitutions if you desire both the AA&S and the AAS degrees.